hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 If a Classic or Application Load Balancer is used, SSL/TLS will be terminated there.
-In this configuration, the PTFE instances should still be configured to listen for incoming SSL/TLS connections but can do so using a self-signed certificate.
+In this configuration, the PTFE instances should still be configured to listen for incoming SSL/TLS connections.

-Since the load balancer is configured to send traffic to port 443 on the instances as type `https`, will ignore the fact that it can't trust the self-signed certificate and operate correctly.
+Since the load balancer is configured to send traffic to port 443 on the instances as type `https`, it will ignore the fact that it can't trust self-signed certificates and operate correctly.
+HashiCorp does not recommend the use of self-signed certificates.

 ## Infrastructure Diagram